FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/python_sdk/install.md

 bash init_env.sh -i
 ```

-If you do not perform the above initialization steps, you need to manually compile the 'sol' code in the 'contracts /' directory into 'bin' and 'abi' files and place them in the 'contracts' directory before you can deploy and call the corresponding contract.。Contract compilation can be done using [remix](https://remix.ethereum.org)
+If you do not perform the above initialization steps, you need to manually compile the 'sol' code in the 'contracts /' directory into 'bin' and 'abi' files and place them in the 'contracts' directory before you can deploy and call the corresponding contract。Contract compilation can be done using [remix](https://remix.ethereum.org)

 ## Configure Channel Communication Protocol